lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - **"expandedGenotype"**: string containing the decoded genotype, formatted with blanks and line breaks to clearly display the function tree.
 - **"genotypeScaffolding"**: dictionary with pointers, length and output type of each substructure inside the encoded genotype.
 - **"functionNetwork"**: dictionary with all used functions and their corresponding position in the encoded genotype.
-- **"leavesVector"**: dictionary with all leaf values and their corresponding position in the encoded genotype.
+- **"leaves"**: dictionary with all leaf values and their corresponding position in the encoded genotype.
 - **"subexpressions"**: list of all functional substructures within a genotype, enumerated by output type and order of appearance.
   - **"scoreF"**: subexpressions whose output is of type score.
   - **"voiceF"**: ...